-- 29. After the phrase "a step that is legally necessary to achieve liquidation", paragraph (b)(i) of the definition of "liquidation" in section YA 1 sets out two examples: "including the appointment of a liquidator or a request of the kind referred to in section 318(1)(d) of the Companies Act 1993". - 30.
-The examples can be read as being the first steps of the relevant processes that Parliament put in the section as specific illustrations of first steps that start the period.
-However, in the Commissioner' view, the wording of paragraph (b) is ambiguous.
-The steps could be examples of: - a step that is legally necessary to achieve liquidation; or - the first step that is legally necessary to achieve liquidation. - 31.
+- 32. After the phrase "a step that is legally necessary to achieve liquidation", para (b)(i) of the definition of "liquidation" in s YA 1 sets out two examples: "including the appointment of a liquidator or a request of the kind referred to in section 318(1)(d) of the Companies Act 1993". - 33.
+The examples can be read as being the first steps of the relevant processes, which Parliament put in the section as specific illustrations of first steps that start the period.
+However, in the Commissioner' view, the wording of para (b) (i) is ambiguous.
+The steps could be examples of: - a step that is legally necessary to achieve liquidation; or - the first step that is legally necessary to achieve liquidation. - 34.
 Possibly, the more obvious meaning is that the examples are of first steps suggested by the immediate context and the emphasis in the section.
-The focus of paragraph (b)(i) is on determining "the period" and its commencement, which suggests the examples are of first steps rather than any steps of the processes to which they are relevant.
+The focus of para (b)(i) is on determining "the period" and its commencement, which suggests the examples are of first steps rather than any steps of the processes to which they are relevant.
 However, this is not conclusive.
-Whether the examples should be taken to be the first steps or just any steps in the processes they are relevant to becomes clearer when the examples are examined. - 32.
+Whether the examples should be taken to be the first steps or just any steps in the processes they are relevant to becomes clearer when the examples are examined. - 35.
 The first example refers to the appointment of a liquidator.
 In the processes of liquidation, the appointment of a liquidator is not the first step legally necessary to achieve liquidation.
-For example, where the shareholders of a company resolve to appoint a liquidator, obviously the resolution is a legally necessary step that precedes the appointment. - 33.
-Regarding the second example, when removal from the register is requested under section 318(1)(d) of the Companies Act 1993, the request is also not the first step legally necessary to achieve liquidation.
-In the Commissioner's view passing a resolution to cease business, pay all
+For example, where the shareholders of a company resolve to appoint a liquidator, obviously the resolution is a legally necessary step that precedes the appointment. - 36.
+Regarding the second example, when removal from the register is requested under s 318(1)(d) of the Companies Act 1993, the request is also not the first step legally necessary to achieve liquidation.
+As noted above, before removal from the register can be requested, the company must have ceased business, paid its creditors and distributed its surplus assets.
+These steps must all have occurred before requesting removal from the register.
+The Commissioner's view, therefore, is that passing a resolution to cease business, pay all creditors, distribute surplus assets and to then request removal will usually be the first step that is legally necessary to achieve liquidation.
+The Commissioner considers that any other interpretation would leave s CD 26(2) ineffective, which would not have been the intention of Parliament.

-- creditors, distribute surplus assets, and to then request removal will usually be the first step that is legally necessary to achieve liquidation. - 34.
-Therefore, in the Commissioner's view, the better interpretation of paragraph (b)(i) is that the steps given as examples are not the first steps legally necessary to achieve liquidation in the liquidation processes they relate to.
+37. Therefore, the Commissioner's view is that the better interpretation of para (b) (i) is that the steps given as examples are not the first steps legally necessary to achieve liquidation in the liquidation processes they relate to.
 Instead, they are examples of steps (in fact, fundamental steps) in those processes.
-The Commissioner considers that a step other than one of the two examples included in paragraph (b)(i) could be the first step that is legally necessary to achieve liquidation.
-And, as noted above, the Commissioner considers that step will usually be the passing of a resolution to cease business, pay all creditors, distribute surplus assets, and then request removal.
+The Commissioner considers that a step other than one of the two examples included in para (b)(i) could be the first step that is legally necessary to achieve liquidation.
+And, as noted above, the Commissioner considers that step will usually be the passing of a resolution to cease business, pay all creditors, distribute surplus assets and then request removal.